You may be asking the question, how do I evict a tenant?

 Send Via Email.
 It’ll be classed the day of serving the notice as the same day, as long as it was sent before 4.30 pm on a working day.
 If not, it’ll be classed as being served on the next working day.

-Probably the most favorable option, as it’s one of the most secure options, with almost guaranteed reliability that it will be acknowledged by the tenant.
+Probably the most favourable option, as it’s one of the most secure options, with almost guaranteed reliability that it will be acknowledged by the tenant.

 Instruct a process server.
 There are professional services where you can instruct someone to serve legal notices.
 You’ll also have proof of service that can be used in court if needed.